Short-time universal scaling in an isolated quantum system after a quench: Short-time scaling of various quantities

-The momentum distribution $n_k$ of the quasi-particles also shows signatures of the exponent $\theta$.
+Remarkably, the momentum distribution $n_k$ of the quasi-particles also shows signatures of the exponent $\theta$ in the dependence on $k$ at criticality.
 Immediately after the quench, $n_k$ takes the expected form of a GGE with a momentum-dependent effective temperature $T_{\rm eff}^k$ \cite{Calabrese06,Calabrese07} which becomes independent of $k$ and equal to $T_{\rm eff}(\Omega_0)$ for deep quenches.
 Interactions eventually modify this behavior.
-In particular, within the deep-quench regime with $g=g^*$ and at the critical point $r=r^*$, a perturbative calculation yields $n_k(t) + 1/2 = (\Omega_0/\Lambda) (\Lambda/k)^{1-2\theta} f(kt)$, where the scaling function $f$ can be consistently estimated up to ${\cal O}(\epsilon)$ as the exponential of the one-loop correction and is such that $f(x\ll 1) \simeq x^{- 2 \theta}$, with a finite value for $x\gg 1$.
-Accordingly, at a certain time $t$, $n_k(t) + 1/2$ as a function of $k$ crosses over from an algebraic behavior $\sim k^{-1} t^{-2\theta}$ for $k\lesssim t^{-1}$ to $\sim k^{-1+2\theta}$ for $k\gtrsim t^{-1}$.
+In particular, for a deep quench at the critical point $Q_{\rm dy}$, a perturbative calculation yields $n_k(t) + 1/2 = (\Omega_0/\Lambda) (\Lambda/k)^{1-2\theta} f(kt)$, where the scaling function $f$ can be consistently estimated up to ${\cal O}(\epsilon)$ as the exponential of the one-loop correction and is such that $f(x\ll 1) \simeq x^{- 2 \theta}$, with a finite value for $x\gg 1$.
+Accordingly, for fixed $t$, $n_k(t) + 1/2$ as a function of $k$ crosses over from an algebraic behavior $\sim k^{-1} t^{-2\theta}$ for $k\lesssim t^{-1}$ to $\sim k^{-1+2\theta}$ for $k\gtrsim t^{-1}$.
 This crossover is shown in Fig.~\ref{fig:nk} along with a plot of $f(x)$.
 It is interesting to note that the dynamics of $n_k(t)$ in Fig.~\ref{fig:nk} closely resemble the one observed at non-thermal fixed points (see, e.g., Ref.~\cite{PhysRevA.88.063615}).